 - are following a very low salt diet

 - you are or intend to become pregnant or plan to breastfeed.

 If you have not told your doctor about any of the above, tell him/ her before you start taking OLMERTAN.

 Tell your doctor or pharmacist if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.

 Some medicines and olmesartan may interfere with each other.
+These include: